This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

 Note: If your practice lacks an EHR system, that is not enough, in and of itself, to excuse you from being scored on the PI performance category.

 Submit your application by Dec.
-31, 2020.
-When can you start submitting applications for the PI hardship exception?
+31, 2021.
 In past years, CMS opened the application process in August.
-The submission link is usually posted at https://qpp.cms.gov/mips/exception-applications.
+It will post a link at https://qpp.cms.gov/mips/exception-applications.

 Want tips on submitting this application?
 See the Academy’s guidance.

 The exception is only good for one year at a time.
-If you applied for this exception in 2019 and it was approved, the approval doesn’t roll over to 2020—you need to reapply.
+If you applied for this exception in 2020 and it was approved, the approval doesn’t roll over to 2021—you need to reapply.

 Some PI Exceptions Are Automatic